Chinatown & Haymarket

-There’s always something to do in Chinatown, especially on the pedestrian thoroughfare of Dixon Street, but it really comes into its own during the spectacular Lunar New Year celebrations for the traditional Chinese, Korean, Vietnamese and Mongolian lunisolar calendar.
+The pedestrian thoroughfare of Dixon Street is the beating heart of Chinatown and it really comes alive during the spectacular Lunar New Year celebrations for the traditional Chinese, Korean, Vietnamese and Mongolian lunisolar calendar.
 Celebrations go on for weeks and everyone is welcome.

 Enjoy world-class shows at the historic Capitol Theatre, a beautiful heritage-listed venue on Campbell Street, built from 1893-1928.
 Check out the exciting events calendar for musicals, ballet, comedy, concerts and other performances or sign up for a backstage tour of the theatre.

-The shopping is fabulous, with malls, markets and arcades plus some of the best Asian supermarkets in Sydney.
-Shoppers flock to the famous Paddy’s Markets, which dates back to colonial times.
-Upstairs, Market City is home to factory outlets and World Square is filled with high street shops and restaurants.
+Chinatown has something for every kind of shopper.
+Browse boutiques tucked away in arcades or flex your bargaining muscle at Paddy’s Markets, which dates back to colonial times.
+Upstairs, is home to factory outlets and nearby World Square is filled with high-street shops and restaurants.